Goodlinux/zipsme/README.md

  Or change the variable when you run the container, to be able to connect to your Mysql sgbd (personaly I use Mariadb)

 # ENV VARIABLES
- DB_USER=Data Base Username
+ DB_USER = Data Base Username
- DB_PASSWORD=Data Base Password
+ DB_PASSWORD = Data Base Password
- DB_NAME=Name Of Base
+ DB_NAME = Name Of Base
- DB_SERVER=Url of the Database server ex : 192.168.110.55:3306 or localhost:3306
+ DB_SERVER = Url of the Database server ex : 192.168.110.55:3306 or localhost:3306
- SITE_NAME=Name of you website
+ SITE_NAME = Name of you website
- SITE_URL=Url to access to your Site ex : http://go/ or https://My.Personal.Dns/
+ SITE_URL = Url to access to your Site ex : http://go/ or https://My.Personal.Dns/
- ZIPSME_ADMIN_USER=Name of the user to administrate your zipsme site
+ LDAP_SRV = ldap://192.168.10.159:389 LDAP adress
- ZIPSME_ADMIN_PASSWORD=Password to administrate your zipsme site
+ LDAP_RACINE = 'dc=maillet, dc=me' root adress for ldapaccess
  TZ=Europe/Paris

 # First Launch